bhu1735/PLL_Sky130/README.md

 ![image](https://user-images.githubusercontent.com/88243788/127896005-6398402a-e28e-4703-8d1f-6ccfa52c9936.png)

-One main issue with the above transistor level design is that when the up and down transistors are OFF (Mpcsr and Mncsr), there is still some current flowing through them in form of leakage which may continue to charge the load capacitor.
+One main issue with the above transistor level design is that when the up and down transistors are OFF (Mpcsr and Mncsr respectively), there is still some current flowing through them in form of leakage which may continue to charge the load capacitor.
 This is referred to as charge leakage.
 To tackle this issue, an additional set of transistors are added at the output side as shown below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/88243788/127900524-7a1f7ee7-49f6-4fd2-a1f2-7b94d90eae73.png">
 </p>

 ## Loop Filter:
 Recall, the output capacitor of the CP circuit helps smoothens the output.
 However, there are still fluctuations caused due to rise and fall of UP and DOWN signals.
 To mitigate this, one may use a low-pass filter (LPF) at the output instead of just a capacitor.
 This smoothens out any high-frequency fluctuations in the output.
 It also helps in stabilizing the PLL system.
 Recall, a loop filter is same as adding a zero to the frequency domain of the PLL which enable the system to be stable.
-Without LPF, the PLL cannot lock and mimic the reference signal.
+Without LPF, the PLL output cannot lock and mimic the reference signal.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/88243788/127949975-45b89fb7-5a7d-4190-9b4d-a23fb0bbf6cc.png">